Navigate This Post

 The act of shooting a firearm, whether rifle or pistol is largely a mechanical function.
 The shooter must learn to properly hold the gun and steady it so that there is as little movement at the muzzle at the moment of cartridge ignition as humanly possible.
 Even if only for a fraction of a second, the muzzle must be held motionless on the target if the shooter expected to hit his mark.

 Other than the act of holding on to the gun and pressing the trigger, marksmanship requires considerably little physical effort on the part of the shooter.
 The act of discharging a firearm provides very little in the way of physical fitness training, including strength and stamina.

 At very least, a gunfighter needs to have upper body strength, particularly strong hands and arms.
 A dedicated boxing routine will most certainly aid you in the upper body strength area.
 Also, the act of throwing punches and blocking while moving around aids in the development of slow and fast twitches.

 If you hope to hold your firearm steady and control it well during the high stress adrenaline dump of a lethal force encounter, you might consider the benefits of arm strength and muscle coordination.

 Reason 2: Coordination and Balance

 Gunfights are fast and furious events.
 If you are standing still when the fight begins, option one is to move quickly off of the “X”.
-Unfortunately, the vast majority of gunfighters are worried about planting their feet solidly and never learn to move in quick, rapid, and well-balanced manner.
+Majority of gunfighters worry about planting their feet and never learn to move in a quick, rapid, and well-balanced manner.